 In the 1500s, Christoper Columbus and Spanish traders brought domesticated turkeys back to Spain from the Americas.

 The Spaniards thought that they were returning from India.
-So, in the beginning following the discovery of the Americas, the French called turkeys “hen or rooster from India” (coq d’Inde” or “poule d’Inde”.)
+So, at the beginning following the discovery of the Americas, the French called turkeys “hens or roosters from India” (coq d’Inde” or “poule d’Inde.”)

-The word Coq and Poule were dropped, and “D’Inde” became “Dinde,” the French word for Turkey.
+Coq and poule were dropped, and “D’Inde” became “Dinde,” the French word for Turkey.

-Eventually, French Jesuit missionaries began breeding turkey in the town of bourges and the turkey eventually replaced chicken and geese as the poultry of choice to serve at Christmas meals.
+Eventually, French Jesuit missionaries began breeding turkeys in the town of Bourges, and the turkey eventually replaced chicken and geese as the poultry of choice to serve at Christmas meals.

 13) Capon (Chapon)